ASadTurtle/WordGame/readMe.md

 new save, they create a copy of the chapter.json file, which can be overwritten.
 This is to prevent save corruption, such as players not being able to traverse previous branches in later saves.

+### Personal notes

+Ideas for chapter storage:

+- All games stored in `./data` directory.
+- we can store different wordgames under different directories.
+I.e. `./data/CurseOfSigfried`, `./data/RyuuYukiMountain`, etc.
+- In these files, chapters are standardly named from `chapter1.json` to `chapterX.json`
+- When running the WordGame, it will prompt which game you would like to select, (options given are directory names in `./data`).
+- When saving a game, the game you started isnt important to the game for saving/loading.
+Game states and player data should be standard format regardless.
+- How do we know when we have completed a game?
+Potential scene type?
+(Maybe like `GameOverScene`, `ChapterEndScene`).
+- Should I make a WH40K story at some point?
+- Should I make a chapter document to JSON parsing tool?
+This will take fucking ages to make.
+What does standard input format look like?
+- Maybe new scene type specifically for dialogue with characters, that lets us repeat options of dialogue with them?